Former German nobility in the Nazi Party: Principality of Waldeck-Pyrmont

-Friedrich, Prince of Waldeck and Pyrmont (Friedrich Adolf Hermann Prinz zu Waldeck und Pyrmont; 20 January 1865 – 26 May 1946) was the last reigning Prince of Waldeck and Pyrmont from 12 May 1893 to 13 November 1918.
+Friedrich, Prince of Waldeck and Pyrmont (Friedrich Adolf Hermann Prinz zu Waldeck und Pyrmont; 20 January 1865 – 26 May 1946) was the last reigning Prince of Waldeck and Pyrmont, from 12 May 1893 to 13 November 1918.

 Josias, Hereditary Prince of Waldeck and Pyrmont was the heir apparent to Waldeck and Pyrmont.
-At the end of WWI, his family lost their Principality as Waldeck and Pyrmont became a Free State in the new Weimar Republic.
+At the end of World War I, his family lost their principality as Waldeck and Pyrmont became a Free State in the new Weimar Republic.

 On 1 November 1929, Josias joined Adolf Hitler's Nazi Party, becoming a member of the SS in 1930.
-He was immediately appointed adjutant to Sepp Dietrich (a leading member of the SS), before becoming Heinrich Himmler's Adjutant and staff chief in September 1930.
-Waldeck-Pyrmont was elected as the Reichstag member for Düsseldorf-West in 1933 and was promoted to the rank of SS Lieutenant General.
-He was promoted again in 1939, to the Higher SS and Police Leader for Weimar.
+He was immediately appointed adjutant to Sepp Dietrich, a leading member of the SS, before becoming Heinrich Himmler's adjutant and staff chief in September 1930.
+Waldeck-Pyrmont was elected as the Reichstag member for Düsseldorf-West in 1933 and was promoted to the rank of SS lieutenant general.
+He was promoted again in 1939, to be the Higher SS and Police Leader for Weimar.
 In this position he had supervisory authority over Buchenwald concentration camp.
 After World War II, he was sentenced to life in prison at the Buchenwald Trial (later commuted to 20 years) for his part in the "common plan" to violate the Laws and Usages of War in connection with prisoners of war held at Buchenwald concentration camp, but was released after serving about three years in prison.
 He was the nephew of William II, King of Württemberg, and Emma of Waldeck and Pyrmont, Queen Regent of the Netherlands.
 He was also a cousin of Wilhelmina, Queen of the Netherlands, and Charles Edward, Duke of Saxe-Coburg and Gotha.

-Prince Josias's and his wife, Duchess Altburg of Oldenburg were the parents of Wittekind, Prince of Waldeck and Pyrmont.
-Adolf Hitler and Heinrich Himmler were his godfathers.
+Prince Josias and his wife, Duchess Altburg of Oldenburg, were the parents of Wittekind, Prince of Waldeck and Pyrmont.
+Adolf Hitler and Heinrich Himmler were Wittekind's godfathers.
 Wittekind, who served in the German Armed Forces as a Lieutenant Colonel, succeeded as head of the House of Waldeck and Pyrmont when his father died on 30 November 1967.

-Principality of Reuss-Greiz

-(Abolished 10 November 1918)

-Heinrich XXIV, Prince Reuss of Greiz (1878–1927) was the last reigning Prince Reuss of Greiz from 1902 to 1918.
-Then he became Head of the House Reuss of Greiz which became extinct at his death in 1927.
-At the death of father on 19 April 1902, Heinrich XXIV succeeded as the Prince Reuss of Greiz.
-Because of the physical and mental disability of Heinrich XXIV, the result of an accident in his childhood, Heinrich XIV, Prince Reuss Younger Line served as regent of Reuss Elder Line from 1902 until his death in 1913; the regency continued thereafter under Heinrich XIV's successor, Heinrich XXVII, until the abolition of the German monarchies in 1918.